IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ## Domain Designer modelling

-The `Domain Designer` has been extended with many stereotypes which enable you to model RDBMS technology specific concepts in your domain.
+The `Domain Designer` has been extended with many stereotypes for modeling RDBMS technology specific concepts in your domain.

 ### Primary Key - Attribute stereotype

 The `Primary Key` stereotype indicates that an `Attribute` is the database table's primary key.

-By default any `Class`'s added to your domain will have an `Attribute` added name `Id` with the `Primary Key` stereotype applied.
-The type of this attribute will default to the configured 'Database Settings > Key Type' which can be configured in your application settings.
+By default any `Class`'s added to your domain will have an `Attribute` added named `Id` with the `Primary Key` stereotype applied to it.
+The type of this attribute will default to the configured 'Database Settings > Key Type', which can be configured in your application settings.

 This stereotype can be manually applied to `Attribute`s and can be applied to multiple `Attribute`s in the case of composite primary keys.
-This stereotype is visualizes as a golden key icon.
+This stereotype is visualized as a golden key icon.

 ![Primary Key visual](./docs/images/primary-key-stereotype.png)

 ### Foreign Key - Attribute stereotype

-The `Foreign Key` stereotype indicates an `Attribute` has been introduced to an Entity as a result of a modelled `Association`, for example:
+The `Foreign Key` stereotype indicates an `Attribute` has been introduced to a `Class` as a result of a modelled `Association`, for example:

 ![Foreign Key visual](./docs/images/foreign-key-stereotype.png)

 In this diagram you can see the `CustomerId` attribute has been introduced, with the `Foreign Key` stereotype, as a result of the many-to-one relationship between `Basket` and `Customer`.

 The `Foreign Key` stereotype's are automatically managed when modelling associations.
-This stereotype is visualizes as a silver key icon.
+This stereotype is visualized as a silver key icon.

 ### Text Constraint - Attribute Stereotype

-The `Text Constraint` stereotype allows you to configure the specifics of how the `string` type should be realized in the database.
+The `Text Constraint` stereotype allows you to configure the specifics of how an `Attribute` of type `string` should be realized in the database.

 This stereotype can be used to specify: